masthead_shortlines

-The Buckingham Branch Railroad is a locally-owned shortline system operating in the commonwealth of Virginia.
-First organized in 1989 to take over from CSX Transportation a castoff Chesapeake & Ohio branchline in rural Buckingham County, today the BB operates 275 miles of track, has seven train crews and 14 locomotives, and more than 40 freight customers.
-The company has grown to operate three sections of railroad around the state:
+bb_state egyptian he Buckingham Branch Railroad is a independent shortline system operating in the commonwealth of Virginia.
+First organized in 1989 to take over from CSX Transportation a castoff Chesapeake & Ohio branchline in rural Buckingham County, today the Branch operates 280 miles of track, has numerous train crews utilizing more than a dozen locomotives, and serves more than 40 freight customers.
+The company has grown to operate four sections of frieght railroad around the state:

 Interchange is maintained with CSX Transportation at Strathmore, Doswell, Coleman Place, and Clifton Forge; with Norfolk Southern at Burkeville, Charlottesville, Waynesboro, and Portlock Yard in Norfolk.